jpalastus/cluster_assembler/README.md

-'# cluster_assembler
+# cluster_assembler

-This is a WIP project for QTNano`s cluster-ligands assembling proseadure.
+This is a WIP project for QTNano's cluster-ligands assembling proseadure.
 Contributions ongoing.

-# From Karla

-1) Geração dos cores: 1.1Permutação e ou 1.
-2Abc_gen

-2) Filtro de conectividade (se principalmente os cores virem do Abc_gen)

-3) K-means

-4) Distribuição dos ligantes

-5) Filtro de overlapping

-6) K-means

-7) DFT-light1

-8) Filtro de conectividade

-9) K-means

-10) DFT-tight
+## General Process for Nanoclusters Generation

+1. Core generation that can be performed via
+ 	- Permutation
+ 	- ABCluster

+2. Connectivity test to exclude systems that not correspond to the expect number of metalic atoms

+3. K-means clustering to select relevant cores to use

+4. Ligands distribution around the metalic core

+5. Overlap Filter

+6. K-means selection of nanoclusters to optimize via DFT

+7. DFT optimization with light/weak criteria

+8. Donnectivity verification to check if any chemical bond was made or broken during DFT optimization

+9. K-means  selection of nanoclusters to post optimization via DFT

+10. DFT optimization with tight/strong criteria

+Steps 7 and 10 most be done externaly, and can be automated using appropriate quantuym chemistry software.
+The other steps can be done using the tools we provide here.